Skip to content

 k: Number of clusters

-iteration: Number of k-means iterations (default: 20)
+iteration: Maximum number of k-means iterations (default: 20)

 verbose: Whether to print progress information (default: False)